rblakeman/CST205-Project2/ReadMe.txt

 How To Run:
-	The Text has a max of 3 lines for each top and bottom New picture will be saved as "meme.png" in the folder
+	can be ran through the command line or through the gui. program prints out all avalible pictures in a directory then asks for a picture to be selected from the directory last it asks for text to be put in for bot sections The Text has a max of 3 lines for each top and bottom New picture will be saved as "meme.png" in the folder